 Your pre-planning skills have helped you in taking each vote as an electronic vote, where every vote cast in every polling booth is written into the booth's text (.txt) file as one line.
 This one line will be the name of the candidate who received the vote.

-For example, if the first vote in the polling booth 5 goes to Jaja, the booth_5.txt file would look like the one below:
+For example, if the first vote in the polling booth 5 goes to Jaja, the

 If the second vote goes to Jojo, the file would look like the one below: